Xavose/NeverwinterNights/8. Tracking down the words of power/Word of Death Description.md

 **Effects:**

-- While the word is in your possession, you can choose for any damage you deal as part of an attack or spell to be necrotic damage.
+- While the word is in your possession, any damage you deal as part of an attack or spell is necrotic damage.
+This applies to additional effects that might add damage to that spell or attack.
+Such as a class feature or a magic weapon that deals bonus damage.

 ---